AndrewEC/har-server/README.md

 ## Quality Metrics

-Various quality metrics can be gathered by first running the `CreateVenv.ps1` script then by executing the following:
+Various quality metrics can be gathered by running the `RunScript.ps1 All` script.
-> python build.py

 This build script will ensure the proper virtual environment is active, install dependencies, run unit tests with code coverage assertions, flake8, and perform dependency audits.